 DIY Suturing Should Only Be Done in Real Emergencies

 Suturing is a skill that takes a considerable amount of practice.
 If you do it incorrectly, at worst you can cause a life-threatening infection or the wound to heal improperly; at best, you’ll leave a terrible looking scar on the person.
-When doctor’s perform suturing, they typically inject a numbing agent into the area they’ll be sewing up so the patient can’t feel a needle going in and out of their flesh.
+When doctors perform suturing, they typically inject a numbing agent into the area they’ll be sewing up so the patient can’t feel a needle going in and out of his flesh.
 You probably won’t have that on you, so suturing will likely be very painful.
 Another reason it should be a last resort.

 For those reasons, suturing should only be used in emergency situations when you won’t be able to get to a doctor within 12-24 hours.
 In most cases, if you’ve got a gaping wound, do what you can to stop the bleeding and use butterfly bandages and gauze to close it up as much as possible.
 Then call 911 or get yourself to an emergency room ASAP.